microsoft/vcpkg-docs/vcpkg/troubleshoot/asset-caching.md

 ## <a name="cache-failure"></a> Artifacts aren't being uploaded or restored from my asset cache

-The `x-azurl` asset cache backend provided by vcpkg, is designed to work with Azure Storage Containers; it may work with other storage services that accept PUT requests with simple token authentication.
+The `x-azurl` asset cache backend provided by vcpkg, is designed to work with Azure Storage Containers, it may work with other storage services that accept PUT requests with simple token authentication.

-The configuration is as follows:
+The configuration has the following format:

 `x-azurl,<url>,<sas>[,<rw>]`